eslint/eslint/docs/rules/no-negated-condition.md

-# disallow negated conditions (no-negated-condition)
+# no-negated-condition

+Disallows negated conditions.

 Negated conditions are more difficult to understand.
 Code can be made more readable by inverting the condition instead.